ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 ---

-## What are Issues and Discussions?
+## What are issues and discussions?

 GitHub provides two different, but related mechanisms for communicating within a repository about a project: _Issues_ and _Discussions_.